Protecting and educating your childrenProtecting and educating your children

 Consider getting escape ladders for sleeping areas on the second or third floor.
 Learn how to use them, and store them near the windows.

 Teach household members to STOP, DROP and ROLL if their clothes should catch on fire.

-Play Pedro’s Fire Safety Challenge Skill.
-Pedro’s Fire Challenge is a fun and engaging interactive Alexa skill created by the Red Cross for children ages 4-8 years old that teaches age-appropriate skills for handling a home fire emergency and other stressful situations.
+Play Pedro’s Fire Safety Challenge.
+Pedro’s Fire Challenge is a fun and engaging interactive game created by the Red Cross for children ages 4-8 years old that teaches age-appropriate skills for handling a home fire emergency and other stressful situations.
 Pedro the penguin guides children through a set of activities on topics such as home fire safety, coping skills, and good old-fashioned penguin fun!
-At the end of the challenge, children earn a fire safety badge in the Alexa app.
+At the end of the challenge, children earn a fire safety badge.